dividab/tsconfig-paths/README.md

 mocha -r ts-node/register -r tsconfig-paths/register "test/**/*.ts"
 ```

+### With other commands

+As long as the command has something similar to a `--require` option that can load a module before it starts, tsconfig-paths should be able to work with it.

 ### Bootstrap tsconfig-paths with explicit params

 If you want more granular control over tsconfig-paths you can bootstrap it.
 This can be useful if you for instance have compiled with `tsc` to another directory where `tsconfig.json` doesn't exists.